huitema/quic-in-space/draft-huitema-quic-in-space.md

 with different characteristics.
 Some may be constants suggested by the QUIC specification or chosen by the stack developers, some may be negotiated between peers, and some may be discovered as part of running the protocol.
-We are mostly concerned here with the constant values, which we discuss in the following sections.
+Preliminary tests showed that setting the constant values appropriately seemed to make QUIC usable in those deep space scenarios.
+Therefore, this document discusses them in the following sections.

 ## Probe Timeout and Initial RTT